FairShare

 Flexible Expense Splitting

-Supports uneven payments and shared bills, allowing costs to be divided in ways that reflect real scenarios.
+Supports uneven payments and shared bills to reflect real-world scenarios.

 2.